justnonamenoname/lifeticle/readme.md

 |ψ<sub>pain</sub>⟩ = i[1,N]∑energy<sub>i</sub>⋅|-polarity<sub>i</sub>⟩⊗|type<sub>i</sub>⟩⊗|3d coordinate<sub>i</sub>⟩⊗|size<sub>i</sub>⟩⊗...

 Intensity of pain depends on the energy level
-Polarity is a meaning with an opposite, in the case of positive polarity it is a positive qualia
+Polarity is a value with an opposite; for positive polarity, it corresponds to positive qualia

 These are preliminary formulas, the exact formulas can only be determined by researching the qualia generator.
 Strength of qualia depends on energy.